Adrenaline Viatris

 Grip only the mid-section of the ADRENALINE VIATRIS Auto-Injector.
 Avoid touching either end, except when you remove the blue safety release.
 The blue safety release stops the ADRENALINE VIATRIS from “firing” or working.

 Always point the orange end (which holds the needle) away from any part of any body, except the planned injection site.
-This is usually the thigh of the person who has the severe allergic reaction.
+This is the thigh of the person who has the severe allergic reaction.

 Always hold the leg firmly during injection especially in people who are uncooperative and kick or move during an injection.
 This will reduce the risk of injection related injuries.

-Keep ADRENALINE VIATRIS away from the face and eyes.
+Always keep the Auto-Injector away from the face and eyes.

-Never inject ADRENALINE VIATRIS into the buttock.
+Never inject the Auto-Injector into the buttock.

 Carefully follow the step-by-step directions to make the ADRENALINE VIATRIS Auto-Injector work properly.